maincoprint/maincoprint/README.md

   <section id="services" class="services">
     <h2>Our Services</h2>
     <ul>
-      <li>Business Cards, Door Hangers, Flyers & Brochures</li>
+      <li>Business Cards, Flyers & Brochures</li>
       <li>Banners, Posters, and Yard Signs</li>
       <li>Custom Apparel (T-Shirts, Hoodies, etc.)</li>
       <li>Stickers, Labels, and Packaging</li>
-      <li>Custom one off projects</li>
-      <li>Step & Repeat Banners</li>
-      <li>Church & Event Tradeshow Materials</li>
+      <li>Church & Event Materials</li>
-      <li>Contact Us Below To Make Your Project Come To Life</li>
     </ul>
     <a href="#contact" class="cta-button">Get a Quote</a>
   </section>

   <section id="about" class="services">
     <h2>About Us</h2>
     <p>At Main & Co., we’re a passionate and dependable print shop committed to helping your business, ministry, or personal brand stand out.
-Whether you're ordering in bulk or need a single custom piece, we deliver with unmatched quality, speed, and service you can trust.</p>
+Whether you're ordering in bulk or need a single custom piece, we deliver with unmatched quality, speed, and service you can trust. <strong>No job is too small or too large</strong> — if you can dream it, we can print it.</p>
   </section>

   <section id="contact" class="contact">